The survey is now called a form!

 The user gets an overview of all used competencies in the personal menu under "Competencies".

 In the line of these enhancements, several UI/UX improvements were also made in ePortfolio, such as icon visibility, tooltip display, tag style and button placement in the menu.
+Furthermore, entries of a portfolio task can also be shared directly with course owners.

 Learning Tools Interoperability (LTI) is a standard for integrating tools into learning platforms.
 OpenOlat has supported this standard for a long time with LTI 1.1 and is used by OpenOlat users to integrate different tools such as flashcards and other interactive elements in OpenOlat courses.